 Physiotherapy Makes Pregnancy Pilates More Effective

 This means there is no guessing when it comes to prescribing suitable exercises.
-Instead, actual imaging provided by these Physios inform what happens in the Pilates studio, making things like pelvic floor exercises much more effective.
+Instead, actual imaging provided by these physios informs what happens in the Pilates studio, making things like pelvic floor exercises much more effective.

 And checking pelvic floor health at these different points in time is really important.

-“Most prolapses actually occur after the baby has been born and once you start moving again,”
+Helen adds: “Most prolapses actually occur after the baby has been born and once you start moving again,

 Specialist Pilates Instructors Provide the Best Care

-This is why O’Leary believes that Pilates with Physio is the most effective form of treatment for pregnant and postnatal women.
+This is why combining Pilates physiotherapy is the most effective form of treatment for pregnant and postnatal women.

-3. Physio and Pilates: The Choice of Treatment for Athletes
+Physio and Pilates – The Choice Of Treatment For Athletes

 And here’s why: sporting endeavours put a huge physical toll on the body.